zhuzilin/custom_dataset_op/README.md

 # custom dataset op
 This repo is an example on how to create custom dataset op in tensorflow, so that an extention on `tf.data` may not need to recompile the whole codebase.
+The code is tested for v1.15.0.

 To make it as simple as possible, we created an `IdentityDatasetOp`, which behaves as an `IdentityOp` but is implemented with the dataset interface tensorflow requires.